Dear Mija: 7 months

 You wanted someone else, besides me.
 You reached for her, away from me.

 Of course, my head says I should be thankful.
+I’ve read enough mommy blogs and articles like this post to know this is normal.
 We have a babysitter who takes such good care of you.
 She plays with you and reads you stories and holds you up so you can see yourself in the mirror above the dresser.
 It’s what every mom wants.
 Someone who they trust, someone who their baby likes.
 It would be so hard to leave you if every morning you cried when the sitter walked in.

 But I never anticipated the opposite.